-When it comes to daylight saving time, it is important to take necessary precautions when it comes to driving.
+In a few weeks, it’ll be time to turn back our clocks for daylight saving time.
 Many people look forward to this time, as it means that we get the wake up an hour later than we normally do.

 What most people don’t think of is the fact that it also means more people will be leaving work an hour later than they are used to, meaning that it will be darker than usual or even pitch black.
 How does this increase the risk of car accidents?